ctu-mrs/image_labeling_utils/README.md

 ## Output:
 - The package outputs an image on /UAV_NAME/image_labeling_utils/artefact_boundings
 ![config/backpack_label.png](config/backpack_label.png)
-- The boudning box is managed using the ROS rqt_reconfigure plugin, as shown in the picture, it also provides an offset to the artefact position, to surpress the odometry drift of your vehicle
+- The bounding box is managed using the ROS rqt_reconfigure plugin, as shown in the picture, it also provides an offset to the artifact position, to suppress the odometry drift of the vehicle
 ![config/rqt_pic.png](config/rqt_pic.png)
 - Using the rqt button "labeling_on" you can turn on image saving.
 The images are saved to dataset/images/<name_of_the_object>.time/*.png.
 The labels are saved to  dataset/labels/<name_of_the_object>.time/*.json.
-- The label format is presented in two types: [labelme](https://github.com/wkentaro/labelme) and csv.
-In each folder you will get a json for each image, and a csv file for the whole directory (containing every frame).
+- The label format is presented in two types: [labelme](https://github.com/wkentaro/labelme) and CSV.
+In each folder, there is a JSON for each image, and a CSV file for the whole directory (containing every frame).
-- Json format is like following:
+- JSON format is like the following:
    ```json
    {
    "flags" : {},